llambiel/letsecureme/post.md

 * 443 (HTTPS)
 * ICMP ping (not mandatory but convenient)

 Our firewall is now configured.
 We can now login using the _ubuntu_ user and our [SSH key](https://community.exoscale.ch/documentation/compute/ssh-keypairs/).
-This isn't mandatory but highly recommended (did we said highly?).
+This isn't mandatory but highly recommended.
 Standard authentication with password is also supported.

-The first thing we do is to apply all the software updates and reboot the instance with the following commands:
+The next thing we do is to apply all the software updates and reboot the instance with the following commands:

     sudo apt-get update && sudo apt-get dist-upgrade -y && sudo reboot